Talent we represent

-We are a principal talent agency representing union and non-union actors and kids (5+) for TV series, commercials/infomercials, feature film, short films, web videos, promos and print.
+We are a boutique size, principal talent agency representing union & non-union actors for TV series, commercials, feature film, short films, videos and print.

-Actors must have proper on camera training and some experience on their resumes to be considered for our agency.
+Actors must have strong resumes with proper, on camera training and tv/film experience to be considered for our agency.

-We don’t represent background performers (extras), theater actors or fashion models.
+We don’t represent background performers (extras), theater actors or models.

 Are there any fees to join?

-Nope!
-Fulcher Agency does NOT have any “registration” fees or yearly dues.
-We work on industry standard commission… 15% for tv/film and 20% for print & modelling.
+No… Fulcher Agency does NOT have any “registration” fees or yearly dues.
+We work on industry standard commission: 15% for tv/film and 20% for print.

-Actors need copies of at least one, professional, 8×10 headshot.
+Current, professional 8×10 actor headshots and a proper actor’s resume.
 Many actor’s will also have a few other shots (business, casual, etc) to show versatility.
 It’s recommended that headshots be updated every year or two.

 How long does it take before I start working?

-Can I act part time on weekends or as a hobby?
+Can I act part time on evenings & weekends?

 I’m not a Canadian citizen.
 Can you represent me?

 No… You must be able to work here legally.
-Canada has a complicated tax credit system for film & television productions.
-For a production to benefit from these credits, actors must be a citizen or landed immigrant (full PR status) and often must reside in the province where the filming is taking place.
+Canada has a complicated tax system for film & television productions.
+Productions can only hire actors who are Canadian citizens or landed immigrant (full PR status) and actors often must reside in the province where the filming is taking place.